ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 You might try, at first, to solicit sympathy from friends and family on social media.
 This is always the first instinct.
 But I would proceed with caution as this will likely only reward you a heaping pile of "thoughts and prayers".
 You might turn to other fathers for support--and that camaraderie can be great!--but ultimately, those dads have children of their own to care for, so saddling them with your additional burden is rarely welcome.

 And then there is your spouse.
 Open and frequent communication about your struggles in "dadding" is encouraged, but if your family works close to how mine does, then your wife or partner, likely bares the lion's share of the child rearing already.
 So more often than not, a verbal download of all the physical and mental stress that you're experiencing will fall on less-than-understanding ears.
+And that obviously isn't their fault.

 So then, just who do we dads complain to in these dog days of young fatherhood?
 Who's up the chain from us?
 Is this truly just a put-up and shut-up scenario?